 - This event is on CLOSED roads.
-You must maintain a minimum speed, which will be advised along with the route details in January 2014, if you do not maintain this minimum speed the sweeper vehicle will pick you and your bike up (if space available) and remove your timing chip or if you wish to continue the route the roads will be opened and continuing will be at your own risk/discretion.
+You must maintain a minimum speed of 16 kmph. if you do not maintain this minimum speed the sweeper vehicle will pick you and your bike up (if space available) and remove your timing chip or if you wish to continue the route the roads will be opened and continuing will be at your own risk/discretion.
 Signage will be in place along the entire course, but riders are always responsible for their own safety.

 - Please CYCLE ON THE LEFT.
 Be aware of other cyclists around you and enable faster cyclists to pass you.